Image courtesy of Acadian House Publishing

 About the Program

-Manresa (proper noun): a town in Spain where the founder of the Jesuits, St. Ignatius Loyola, underwent a radical change of spirit; an Integrated Learning Community where FCRH and GABELLI students come together to grow in knowledge of the world and to develop their intellectual and spiritual gifts.
+Manresa [proper noun]: a place of radical transformation; a town in Spain where the founder of the Society of Jesus, St. Ignatius Loyola, underwent experiences that radically transformed the way he perceived the world and his purpose; an Integrated Learning Community where Fordham students come together to grow in knowledge of the world and of themselves and to develop their gifts of intellect and spirit.

 The word "community" seems overused in college brochures, but somehow, the Manresa Program embodies its definition in every sense, academically, spiritually, and socially.
 Here, core Jesuit values of social justice and care for the whole person aren't just taught; they're practiced.